EliasMorin/Payload/README.md

 # Payload

 A shellcode injector written in C# that implements several advanced evasion techniques to bypass security solutions.
 It uses a modular approach with a careful implementation of native Windows API calls via P/Invoke.
-The program can be used with a
+The program can be used with a metasploit shellcode in C# format.

 ## Features

 - Shellcode injection via suspended process creation